eugene-zuban/design-patterns/code/Decorator/Readme.md

 Let's say that we have some HTML output system with the TextElement and ImageElement classes/instances on it.
 We want to be able rendering them with different wrappers (HTML tags like: div, span, p, etc).
-Also, we want to be able to add new wrappers easily without changing our Element classes, be able to use them in any order, and to nest with one another (make a nested chain).
+Also, we want to be able to add new wrappers easily without changing our Element classes, to be able to use them in any order and to nest them with one another (make a nested chain).

 We can do this easily with Decorator pattern.